duyamn/EECS2030-AW22/EECS2030_AW22_RW_Collection.md

 Object object = name;
 ```

-The above code is fine as you can sotre a subtype in a variable of supertype.
+The above code is fine as you can store a subtype in a variable of supertype.

 ```java
 //Storing a String[] inside an Object[] variable